syncfusion/smart-ai-samples/blazor/README.md

 ![Gif image of Maps component](SyncfusionAISamples/wwwroot/gif-images/maps/weather-prediction.gif)

-For detailed insights into how this feature operates and how to utilize it, refer to the [documentation](SyncfusionAISamples/Components/Pages/Maps/Readme.md).
+For more detailed insights into how these features function, refer to the [documentation](SyncfusionAISamples/Components/Pages/Maps/Readme.md).

 ### PDFViewer